Dragonfly: Ecology

 Dragonflies and damselflies are predatory both in the aquatic nymphal and adult stages.
 Nymphs feed on a range of freshwater invertebrates and larger ones can prey on tadpoles and small fish.
-One species, Gomphus militaris, even live as a parasite, feeding on the gills of gravid mussels.
-Adults capture insect prey in the air, making use of their acute vision and highly controlled flight.
-The mating system of dragonflies is complex, and they are among the few insect groups that have a system of indirect sperm transfer along with sperm storage, delayed fertilization, and sperm competition.
+Naiads of one species, Phanogomphus militaris, may even act as parasites, feeding on the gills of gravid freshwater mussels.

+The mating system of dragonflies is complex, and they are among the few insect groups that have a system of indirect sperm transfer along with sperm storage, delayed fertilisation, and sperm competition.

 Adult males vigorously defend territories near water; these areas provide suitable habitat for the nymphs to develop, and for females to lay their eggs.
 Swarms of feeding adults aggregate to prey on swarming prey such as emerging flying ants or termites.